 Timing is everything.
 I’ve been trying to nail down an interview with Jimmy LaValle from The Album Leaf for the last 3 months.
 It’s tough to hit a moving target.
 Jimmy has been touring non-stop all over the world and rarely stays still.
 Late one night I decided to send Dave Brown, his manager at Holiday Matinee, another interview request.
 It turned out to be my lucky night.
 A few minutes later an iChat message that said, “What up fool?” popped up on my screen.
-It was Jimmy.
-He had just finished his last US tour date and was spending a couple weeks in home sweet home San Diego, CA before touring Europe.
+It was from Jimmy.
+He had just finished his last US tour date and was spending a couple of weeks in his home sweet home San Diego, CA before touring Europe.

 You are a tough man to pin down.
 It seems like you are always on the road.
 Are you sick of touring yet?
 You’ve been going steady all year long.

 Is touring in the US better than Europe, or vice versa?

 Well, it depends.
 Once I get more established in Europe, it will most likely be better there.
 In Europe my reviews are good, but this will be my first official European tour.

 In general, Europeans seem to be more into electronic and dance music right?
 Sounds like they’d be a good fit for your style of music.

 Yeah, my best show was in Berlin (sales wise) on my last tour with Sigur Ros.

 I’m not sure if this is possible but you should try to track your sales in the European iTunes Music Store (E-iTMS) while you tour around Europe.
 So far, the Europeans are going crazy for digital music.
 Downloads in Britain alone were over 450,000 in the debut week of the E-iTMS.
 (REUTERS, 9/17/04)

 Have you been tracking your sales on the iTunes Music Store (iTMS)?